github/rust-gems/crates/bpe/README.md

 At a first glance, it seems impossible to achieve `O(n)` complexity while preserving the encoding output of the original BPE algorithm, since the original BPE algorithm needs to first scan the full input before it can make any encoding decision.
 For instance, the sequence `abab` would be encoded as `ab ab` when the dictionary contains the tokens `a b ab ba bc abc babc ababc` ordered by frequency.
 But appending a single character `ababc` would result in a pretty different tokenization: `ab a bc`.
 So without looking ahead it seems impossible to properly tokenize the text.

-The solution is to track ALL encodings for all text prefixes.
+The solution is to track the encodings of ALL text prefixes.
 For our example `ababc` we would get:
 - `a` ------> `a`
 - `ab` -----> `ab`
 - `aba` ----> `ab a`